 Jennifer Senick, PhD, is Executive Director of the Rutgers Center for Green Building at the Edward J. Bloustein School of Urban Planning and Policy Development, Rutgers University, and an instructor in the department.
 An experienced urban planner, Dr. Senick received her PhD. in Planning and Public Policy from Rutgers, her M.A. in Political Science from UCLA, and her A.B. in Government from Bowdoin College.
-Areas of expertise include sustainable development, green building and environmental behavior.
-Current appointments include Environmental Design Research Association (EDRA), co-chair Sustainable Planning Design and Behavior Network; coordinator International Health Planning and Impact Assessment Initiatives, American Planning Association.
+Areas of expertise include sustainable development, energy policy, healthy communities, and green building.
+Her research has been supported by the National Science Foundation, the US Department of Energy, US Housing and Urban Development Agency, and the American Planning Association.

 She serves as independent evaluator of the NJ Board of Public Utilities Clean Energy Program, co-chair of EDRA Sustainable Planning Design and Behavior Network, High Level Advisory Board of Connecting Nature Horizon 2020 EU Framework Programme, Children’s Specialized Hospital, American Planning Association, International Division, Coordinator of International Health Planning and Impact Assessment Initiatives, Executive Committee, US Green Building Council-NJ Advisory Board.